![]() |

 Option 1, buy online from Turkish Railways

-It will book most high-speed & long distance trains within Turkey (but not international trains), including seats, couchettes & sleepers.
+It will book most high-speed & long distance trains within Turkey including seats, couchettes & sleepers, but not international trains.
 You print out your reservation details and pick up the tickets at the station in Turkey.
-It's quirky, but works and happily accepts non-Turkish credit cards even though most Turkish bus booking websites don't.
-Online reservations for Turkish trains open 30 days before departure for some trains, 15 days ahead for others, you won't see any trains if you look too far ahead.
+It's quirky, but works and normally accepts non-Turkish credit cards even though many Turkish bus booking websites don't.

 Option 2, buy tickets through a reliable agency